aws-samples/lambda-refarch-mobilebackend/README.md

 b   CLOUDSEARCH_SEARCH_ENDPOINT in search-data-function/index.js with the Search Endpoint of CloudSearch

-c   CLOUDFRONT_URL in notes-data-function/index.js with the CloudFront output from AWS CloudFormation Template One

 Step 4 – Upload a .zip file of each lambda function to Amazon S3 and create an AWS Cloudformation Stack with Template Two.

 Step 5 – Add the created DynamoDB table as an event source for your streams-data-function in the [AWS console](https://console.aws.amazon.com/lambda/home?region=us-east-1).